 Availability Location Mode Not available in 2023 UWA (Perth) Face to face

-- Students are able to (1) demonstrate an understanding of how primary-aged children learn language and literacy; (2) demonstrate a knowledge and understanding of the English curriculum and Literacy as a general capability curriculum and a range of pedagogical approaches to teach it; (3) articulate a theory of literacy learning and teaching for the primary years, based on a critical analysis of research literature; (4) demonstrate an ability to plan units of work in English that are appropriate for diverse learning needs; (5) demonstrate knowledge of how to develop children's literacy skills to support numeracy across the curriculum; (6) develop skills to evaluate, use and create resources for teaching and learning including information and communication technologies (ICTs) and other educational technologies; (7) demonstrate understanding of assessment strategies, including informal, formal, diagnostic, formative and summative approaches when developing an integrated unit of work focused on English; and (8) communicate effectively and professionally with peers, University staff and other professionals.
+- Students are able to (1) demonstrate an understanding of how primary-aged children learn language and literacy; (2) demonstrate a knowledge and understanding of the English curriculum and Literacy as a general capability curriculum and a range of pedagogical approaches to teach it; (3) articulate a theory of literacy learning and teaching for the primary years, based on a critical analysis of research and theoretical literature; (4) create a planning document in English /Literacy that is appropriate for diverse learning needs; (5) demonstrate knowledge of how to develop children's literacy skills to support numeracy across the curriculum; (6) create, use and evaluate a range of resources for teaching and learning literacy in the primary years, including digital technologies; and (7) plan for the use of assessment strategies, including informal, formal, diagnostic, formative and summative approaches when developing an integrated unit of work focused on English and Literacy across the curriculum.

-- Indicative assessments in this unit are as follows: (1) an assignment; (2) a unit of work with a rationale; and (3) test.
+- Indicative assessments in this unit are as follows: (1) case study; (2) Planning document with rationale; and (3) test.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case study (group assignment), oral presentation, and planning document components.

 - Unit Coordinator(s)